ChatMol/ChatMol/README.md

 3. It is much faster than the `chat` and you don't need to set up the OpenAI API key.
 And the response is more short than the `chat` .

 ### miniGUI
-We also provide a miniGUI for ChatMol-Lite.
-It can be use either as a task execution agent or Q&A chatbot.
-It keeps all your conversation history with ChatMol, and you cna even modify the execution plan provided by ChatMol.
-(For instance delete some commands or add addition commands before you send them to PyMOL.
-You can start it from a terminal:
+We also provide a miniGUI for ChatMol-Lite, which can be used as a task execution agent or Q&A chatbot.
+It retains your entire conversation history with ChatMol, and you have the flexibility to modify the execution plan suggested by ChatMol.
+For example, you can delete certain commands or add additional commands before sending them to PyMOL.
+You can launch the miniGUI from a terminal.

 ```bash
 git clone https://github.com/JinyuanSun/ChatMol.git
 cd ChatMol/miniGUI
 python miniGUI.py
 ```
+Here is a screenshot of the miniGUI:
 ![img](./assets/chatmol_lite.png)